Alicja-Malinowska/Milestone1/README.md

 * [Autoprefixer](https://autoprefixer.github.io/) - used to add prefixes for the code to work on different browsers
 * [Visual Studio Code](https://code.visualstudio.com/) - an IDE used to write the code
 * [Git](https://git-scm.com/) - used for version control
+* [GitHub](https://github.com/) - as a remote repository and hosting service for the live version

 ## Testing